GjikaZh/optical-store-nosql/README.md

 ## 📌 Project Objective
 The objective of this project is to demonstrate practical knowledge of both relational and non-relational database systems by migrating an Optical Store Management System from SQL Server to a NoSQL database (MongoDB).
 This involves database design, modeling, data population, and programmatic migration, along with documentation and presentation of the entire process.

-Absolutely!
-Here's the **clean and corrected version** of your markdown project structure with proper formatting — including indentation, escaping, and readability:

 ## 📁 Project Structure